Tropical Feynman integration in the Minkowski regime: Examples of Feynman integral evaluations

 \section{Examples of Feynman integral evaluations}

 In this section, we use \ft to numerically evaluate certain Feynman integrals of interest.
-The first two examples, \ref{sec:5L_2pt} and \ref{sec:3L_4pt}, show that \ft is capable of computing Feynman integrals at high loop-orders involving many physical scales.
-The three examples that follow, \ref{sec:2L_5pt}, \ref{sec:2L_4pt} and \ref{sec:4L_0pt}, show the potential for computing phenomenologically relevant diagrams.
+The first two examples, \ref{sec:5L_2pt} and \ref{sec:3L_4pt}, show that \ft is capable of computing Feynman integrals at high loop-orders involving many kinematic scales.
+The four examples that follow, \ref{sec:2L_5pt}, \ref{sec:2L_4pt}, \ref{sec:4L_0pt} and \ref{sec: gg3Higgs}, demonstrate that \ft is capable of computing phenomenologically relevant diagrams.
 The final example, \ref{sec:conformal}, is an invitation to study conformal integrals with our code, as they are important for, e.g., $\mathcal N=4$ SYM and the cosmological bootstrap.

 We have chosen phase space points which are not close to thresholds to insure good numerical convergence, and expand up to and including $\epsilon^{2L}$ in all but up the last example.